twolfson/behavioral-driven-development-and-the-future-presentation/RESEARCH.md

 Podcast with Kent Beck.

-Kent Beck wrote original xUnit, originally implemented it in Smalltalk and then converted it to JUnit
+Kent Beck wrote original SUnit, originally implemented it in Smalltalk and then converted it to JUnit

 He experimented with a few things and had an implementation based on workspaces and expressions.
 At the time, he was a consultant and was asked about testing.
 He moved things around to make it a classical structure and that is the form we know now.

-While living in Zurich, Eric Gammen and Kent Beck were on a plane to OOPSLA.
-Kent wanted to learn Java and Eric was interested in SUnit.
+While living in Zurich, Erich Gamma and Kent Beck were on a plane to OOPSLA.
+Kent wanted to learn Java and Erich was interested in SUnit.
 They collaborated and by the end of the plane ride, they had JUnit working.

 He says the final product was quite small.